 Ms Sandra Rouse has over 15 years experience in senior finance roles with a career spanning multiple industries and continents.
-For the past eight years Sandra has been at TEG (Australasia's largest ticketing, live entertainment and digital group) in the role of Chief Financial Officer.
+For the past eight years Sandra has been at TEG, (Australasia's largest ticketing, live entertainment and digital group) in the role of Chief Financial Officer.
 TEG has a presence in over 15 countries, most notably via Ticketek a globally recognized ticketing brand.
-Prior to this role, Sandra has operated at a senior level across several top tier consumer businesses such as Burger King (Finance Director UK), Diageo (Financial Controller Africa, Global Strategy Partner) and Yum!
+Prior to this role, Sandra has operated at a senior level across several top tier consumer businesses such as Burger King (Finance Director UK), Diageo (Financial Controller Africa), Global Strategy Partner) and Yum!
 Brands.
 During these roles Sandra also spent ten years working overseas including significant time focused on projects in emerging economies such as Kenya, Ghana, Nigeria, Russia and Vietnam as well as the more developed markets of Europe, UK, US and Australia.
 Sandra holds a Bachelor of Commerce from UNSW and is a Fellow of the Australian Society of Certified Practicing Accountants (FCPA).
 She has participated in a number of panels and leadership events focused around women in finance.

-Ms Olivia Wirth, as Chief Executive Officer, Qantas Loyalty, is responsible for leading the airline's Frequent Flyer and Business Rewards programs and the diversification of Qantas Loyalty into digital ventures across financial services, retail, health and wellbeing, and data and marketing.
-She is a member of the Qantas Group Management Committee and has been since 2012.
+Ms Olivia Wirth, as Chief Executive Officer, Qantas Loyalty, Olivia is responsible for leading the airline's Frequent Flyer and Business Rewards programs and the diversification of Qantas Loyalty into digital ventures across financial services, retail, health and wellbeing, and data and marketing.
+She is a member of the Qantas Group Management Committee.
 Olivia joined Qantas in 2009 and has held several positions, including the role of Chief Customer Officer, Group Executive Brand Marketing & Corporate Affairs and Group Executive for Government Relations and Corporate Affairs.
-She has over 20 years of experience in public affairs, marketing and government relations.
-Prior to Qantas, Olivia held senior executive roles for a number of organisations including lobby group, the Tourism & Transport Forum, the Australian Tourist Commission and the Princes' Trust in the UK.
-Olivia is also a Board Director of the Great Barrier Reef Foundation.
+She has over 15 years of experience in public affairs, marketing and government relations.
+Prior to Qantas, Olivia held senior executive roles for number of organisations including lobby group, the Tourism & Transport Forum and the Australian Tourist Commission.
+Olivia is also a board member of the Great Barrier Reef Foundation.